rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 1. Whether a `$HOME/.rsvim.{js,ts}` file exists.

-If yes, Rsvim will use it as the configuration entry and `$HOME/.rsvim` as the configuration home, and create a `$HOME/.rsvim` directory if does not exist.
+If yes, Rsvim uses it as the entry point and `$HOME/.rsvim` as the configuration home, and create a directory if `$HOME/.rsvim` doesn't exist.

 ## 4. Initializing TUI